 Nuclear AMRC welding engineers are using a new robotic welding cell to investigate an arc technique which promises to cut cycle time while reducing the risk of distortion.

 Cold metal transfer is a new kind of gas metal arc welding (GMAW) which can join and clad with much lower heat input than conventional methods.
 Standard MAG techniques usually require a continuous feed of wire into the weld pool, creating a continuous arc which rapidly builds up heat.

-The trick lies in the welding head, developed by Fronius, which rapidly moves the wire backwards and forwards to break the arc as soon as it forms.
+The trick lies in the welding head, developed by Fronius, which moves the wire backwards and forwards several times a second, breaking the arc as soon as it forms.
 Allowing the weld to cool between each drop reduces the risk of component distortion.
 The technique can also eliminate spatter, reducing the need for post-weld clean-up or providing a high-quality clad finish.